Peter Palumbo, Baron Palumbo: Arts

 Palumbo served as a Trustee of the Tate Gallery from 1978 until 1985 and Chairman of its foundation (1986–87).
 Formerly a Trustee of the Whitechapel Art Gallery and the Natural History Museum, he also served as Chairman of the Serpentine Gallery's Board of Trustees.
 Prime Minister Thatcher appointed him Chairman of the Arts Council of Great Britain, serving from 1988 until 1994.

 Chancellor of the University of Portsmouth (1992–2007) and Chairman of the Friends of Highgate Cemetery, Lord Palumbo also served as a Trustee of the Architecture Foundation and chaired the jury of the Pritzker Prize for Architecture.

 Palumbo led the fundraising effort to restore and refurbish the Church of St Stephen Walbrook in London, a building designed by Sir Christopher Wren which had been badly damaged during the Blitz (World War II) – the sculptor Henry Moore was commissioned by Palumbo to create its stone altar.
 The former Rector of St Stephen Walbrook and founder of the Samaritans, Dr Chad Varah, also served as the Palumbo family chaplain.

 Upon Prime Minister Thatcher's nomination, he was elevated to the peerage, being created on 4 February 1991 Baron Palumbo, of Walbrook in the City of London, the territorial designation being taken from the ward and street in the parish where he was churchwarden, which were named after the former River Walbrook.
 Lord Palumbo sat in the House of Lords until retiring from parliament on 2 September 2019.

 Personal life

-Palumbo married Denia Wigram (only daughter of Major Lionel Wigram) in 1959 – together they had one son (James Palumbo, created Baron Palumbo of Southwark in 2013) and two daughters.
+Palumbo married Denia Wigram (only daughter of Major Lionel Wigram) in 1959 – together they had one son (James Palumbo, Baron Palumbo of Southwark) and two daughters.
 They divorced in 1977.

 After Denia died in 1986, Palumbo married Hayat Mrowa (daughter of the Lebanese newspaper publisher Kamel Mrowa, and ex-wife of businessman Ely Calil), having, by his second wife, a son (the Hon.
 Philip Palumbo), and two daughters.